About Our Worship

 Since scheduling your wedding date is the first important step, printing invitations or finalizing other plans should only be done after consulting the wedding coordinator.

-Your next appointments will be with the pastor selected to officiate at your wedding.
+Your next appointments will be with the pastor.
 It is your responsibility to contact the pastor to schedule your pre-marital consultations.
 These appointments should commence no later than six weeks before the wedding date.

 Download this form for information on our wedding fees.
 For more information email Karen McCue, our Wedding Coordinator, or call her at 508.429.1382.